Function definitions

 Recursive functions

+It is also possible to define recursive functions.
 For example, a naive recursive implementation to compute Fibonacci numbers in Numbat looks like this:

 if n ≤ 2